About the Program

 Resident Wellness Initiative

-Residency is one of the most stressful and demanding periods of our medical training.
-Our goal with the Resident Wellness Initiative is to enhance the lives of our residents to allow us to be our best selves both at the hospital and at home.
-The wellness program is supported and funded by the anesthesiology department and led by a senior resident.
-Wellness has many definitions, our focus is on “life satisfaction” to address both the personal and professional components.
-Our wellness curriculum includes activities that focus on resilience, professionalism, team building, mindfulness and emotional, social, and financial wellness.
-There are no lectures, instead we focus on activities that promote unity, events that build our community, occasions to practice mindfulness, and opportunities that promote self-care.
-Our 2022/2023 inaugural year was a banging success and we are looking forward to the upcoming year!
+Residency can be a stressful and demanding period of our medical training.
+Our Resident Wellness Initiative aims to enhance the lives of our residents to allow us to be our best selves both at the hospital and at home.
+The wellness program is supported and funded by the Department of Anesthesiology and led by a senior resident.
+Wellness has many definitions, but our focus is on “life satisfaction” to address both the personal and professional components.
+At Dartmouth, our wellness curriculum includes activities that promotes resilience, professionalism, team building, mindfulness and emotional, social, and financial wellness.
+Activities and resident dinners are planned on a monthly basis which allows us to come together as a resident community and celebrate our self-care.
+2023/2024 year was a great success and we are looking forward to the upcoming year!

 Image